 According to Recent Advances in Tourette Syndrome Research,

-“recent anatomical and neuroimaging studies have provided evidence for abnormal basal ganglia and dopaminergic function in TS” (Albin, 2006, pp. 175).
+“recent anatomical and neuroimaging studies have provided evidence for abnormal basal ganglia and dopaminergic function in TS” (Albin and Mink, 2006).

-The “basal ganglia” are a group of nuclei residing in an individual’s brain; connected with the cerebral cortex, thalamus, and brainstem, and are strongly associated with the production of voluntary motor movements, routine and behavioral habits, eye movements and emotions (Stocco, 2010, pp. 541-574).
-The exact cause of TS is currently unknown.
+The “basal ganglia” are a group of nuclei residing in an individual’s brain; connected with the cerebral cortex, thalamus, and brainstem, and are strongly associated with the production of voluntary motor movements, routine and behavioral habits, eye movements, and emotions (Stocco et al, 2010).

 According to The Prevalence and Epidemiology of Gilles de la Tourette Syndrome,